Fixed points and cycles of parking functions: Introduction

 \section{Introduction}

 Parking functions were introduced by Konheim and Weiss \cite{k-w} in the study of the linear probes of random hashing functions.
 In the classical parking function scenario, we have $n$ parking spaces on a one-way street, labelled $1,2,\dots,n$ in consecutive order as we drive down the street.
 There are $n$ cars $C_1,\dots,C_n$.
 Each car $C_i$ has a preferred space $1\leq \pi_i\leq n$.
-The cars drive down the street one at a time in the order $C_1,\dots, C_n$.
-The car $C_i$ drives immediately to space $i$ and then parks in the first available space.
-Thus if $i$ is empty, then $C_i$ parks there; otherwise $C_i$ next goes to space $i+1$, etc. If all cars are able to park, then the sequence $\pi=(\pi_1,\dots, \pi_n)$ is called a \emph{parking function} of length $n$.
+The cars drive down the street one at a time in order $C_1,\dots, C_n$.
+The car $C_i$ drives immediately to space $\pi_i$ and then parks in the first available space.
+Thus if $\pi_i$ is empty, then $C_i$ parks there; otherwise $C_i$ next goes to space $\pi_i+1$, $\pi_i+2$, etc., until it finds an available space to park in (if no such space exists, then $C_i$ leaves the street unparked).
+If all cars are able to park, then the sequence $\pi=(\pi_1,\dots, \pi_n)$ is called a \emph{parking function} of length $n$.
 It is well-known and easy to see that if $\lambda_1\leq\cdots\leq \lambda_n$ is the (weakly) increasing rearrangement of $\pi_1,\dots,\pi_n$, then $\pi$ is a parking function if and only if $\lambda_i\leq i$ for $1\leq i\leq n$.
-In particular, any permutation of a parking function is a parking function.
+Equivalently, $\pi$ is a parking function if and only if

+This implies that parking functions are invariant under the action of the symmetric group $\Sym_n$ permuting the $n$ cars, that is, permuting the list of preferences $\pi$.
 Write $\PF_n$ for the set of parking functions of length $n$.

 The first significant result on parking functions, due to Pyke \cite{pyke} in another context and then to Konheim and Weiss \cite{k-w}, is that the number of parking functions of length $n$ is equal to $(n+1)^{n-1}$.
 A famous combinatorial proof was given by Pollak (unpublished but recounted in \cite{Pollak} and \cite{Pollak2}).
-It boils down to the following easily verified statement: Let $G$ denote the group of all $n$-tuples $(a_1,\dots,a_n)\in [n+1]^n$ with componentwise addition modulo $n+1$.
+It boils down to the following easily verified statement: Let $G$ denote the group of all $n$-tuples $(a_1,\dots,a_n)\in [n+1]^n$ with componentwise addition modulo $n+1$ (where $[n]$ is the standard shorthand for $\{1, \dots, n\}$).
 Let $H$ be the subgroup generated by $(1,1,\dots,1)$.
 Then every coset of $H$ contains exactly one parking function.